tomciosegal/fitness_pot/README.md

     - The W3C Validator tool doesn't recognise the Jinja templating, which has resulted in it showing a lot of errors in relation to the Jinja code.
 However, all other code is validating fine.
 - I used the [W3C CSS Validator tool](https://jigsaw.w3.org/css-validator/#validate_by_input) to validate my CSS code.
 - I used the [Pep8 Online tool](http://pep8online.com/) to validate my Python syntax.
+- I used CLI to sort all my imports by using comand "isort -rc ."
+- I used CLI to make sure line length is not going above 79 in one line by using comand "black --line-length=79"
+- I used CLI to check all the errors in the code by using comand "flake8"

 ## ** 7.2 Pagination Test (manual)

 1. Test the pagination page by page and verify that the same amoutn of recipes are always appearing on the same page number
 2. Test the pagination next / previous page functionality and verify that the same recipes are always appearing on the same page number
 3. Test the 'next' button to check if disapear on last page, and 'prevoius' button if disapear on first page.

 # 8. DEPLOYMENT